lindblom/s3deploy/README.md

     $ s3deploy simulate

 ## Whats in the pipe-line
-1. Setting caching-headers by regex
-2. Skipping files by regex
-3. Putting it on github for others to contribute
+1. Putting it on github for others to contribute

 ## Contributing
 (you cant do this riktigt now, but it will be on the githubz soon)